Canon 1D vs Sony A7R II

 Studio photographers will appreciate that the Canon 1D (unlike the A7R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1D and the A7R II have been discontinued, but can regularly be found used on eBay.
+Both the 1D and the A7R II have been discontinued, but can regularly be found used on ebay.
 The 1D was replaced by the Canon 1D Mark II, while the A7R II was followed by the Sony Alpha A7R III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 1D and A7R II can be found, respectively, in the Canon 1D Manual (free pdf) or the online Sony A7R II Manual.

 So what is the bottom line?
 Is the Canon 1D better than the Sony A7R II or vice versa?
 The listing below highlights the relative strengths of the two models.